noble-assets/noble-cctp-relayer/README.md

 - Polygon: 2 second blocks = (1800 / 2) = `900 blocks`
 - Arbitrum: 0.26 second blocks = (1800 / 0.26) = `~6950 blocks`

+### Flush Only Mode

+This relayer also supports a `--flush-only-mode`.
+This mode will only flush the chain and not actively listen for new events as they occur.
+This is useful for running a secondary relayer which "lags" behind the primary relayer.
+It is only responsible for retrying failed transactions.

+When the relayer is in flush only mode, the flush mechanism will start at `latest height - (4 * lookback period)` and finish at `latest height - (3 * lookback period)`.
+For all subsequent flushes, the relayer will start at the last flushed block and finish at `latest height - (3 * lookback period)`.
+Please see the notes above for configuring the flush interval and lookback period.

+> Note: It is highly recommended to use the same configuration for both the primary and secondary relayer.
+This ensures that there is zero overlap between the relayers.

 ### Prometheus Metrics

 By default, metrics are exported at on port :2112/metrics (`http://localhost:2112/metrics`).
 You can customize the port using the `--metrics-port` flag.